 6. Skip ahead of the problematic scene or chapter

 Sometimes, when you’re feeling stuck, the best thing to do is to skip ahead.

-Whether it’s a scene you can’t seem to get right or an entire chapter giving you trouble, sometimes it’s best to move on and come back later.
+Whether it’s a scene you can’t seem to get right or an entire chapter giving you trouble, and sometimes it’s best to move on and return later.

 This can be especially helpful if you’re feeling creatively blocked.
 By skipping ahead, you can get a fresh start and approach the material with fresh eyes.
 And if you can’t return to the omitted material later, don’t worry – you can always come up with a new scene or chapter that better suits the story.